 Councilman Andy Bauman is a self-employed attorney and real estate investor.
 Previously, he was a principal and general counsel for a local, privately held real estate business and was a partner at the Sandy Springs based law firm Altman, Kritzer & Levick.

 Councilman Bauman has been very active in the community, including previously serving as the first alumni member of the Board of Directors of the Emory Federal Credit Union.
 He participated in the American Jewish Committee leadership training program and volunteered for several years as a baseball coach for the Northside Youth Organization at Chastain Park.
 In 2010, Councilman Bauman co-founded the Sandy Springs Farmers Market, which is now managed by Heritage Sandy Springs.
 Councilman Bauman currently serves on the steering committee of the Atlanta Jewish Film Festival and was appointed in 2016 by Georgia House Speaker David Ralston to a five year term on the Georgia Commission on the Holocaust.

 Councilman Bauman completed both his undergraduate studies and law degree at Emory University.
 He has resided in the metro Atlanta area since 1982, and in Sandy Springs since 1999.
-He and his wife, Dr. Debbie Bauman (an anesthesiologist), have two school-aged children – Evan and Anna – and live in the Lake Forest Summit neighborhood.
+He and his wife, Dr. Debbie Bauman (an anesthesiologist), have two school-aged children.
 Their family is actively involved at Temple Sinai in Sandy Springs.